Side Effects of HIV Medicines

 Different HIV medicines can cause different side effects.
 In addition, people taking the same HIV medicine can have different side effects.

 Use the Clinicalinfo Drug Database to learn more about your HIV medicines, including possible side effects.
-For help using the Drug Database, contact an Clinicalinfo health information specialist by phone (1-800-448-0440) or email (HIVinfo@NIH.gov).
+For help using the Drug Database, contact a Clinicalinfo health information specialist by phone (1-800-448-0440) or email (HIVinfo@NIH.gov).

 • What are some ways to manage side effects from HIV medicines?